Sunday between 2 and 8 October, Year B

 the God of Abraham and Moses,

-a God who flung stars into the blackness,
+a God who flung stars into the blackness;

-then a temple
+then in a holy temple

 We come to a ceaseless, restless God and say

-Lord, do a new thing today
+Lord, do a brand new, unexpected thing today

-We ask you to change economic systems
+We ask you to change the economic systems

 that leave our world blighted by unequal distribution of wealth,